 Transferring files

-Transferring single files and folders with scp
+Transferring single files and folders

 [user@laptop ~]$ echo $(date) > from_laptop.txt